shadowga/website/_docs/3/a-superapp.md

 permalink: /docs/3/a-superapp/
 ---

-Super Admin can be applied for by the default rank but there are requirements that have to be met to obtain Super Admin.
+Super Admin can be applied for by the default rank but there are requirements that have to be met to obtain it.

 ## Requirements
 * You must have had a forum account for thirty days (unless told otherwise by an Executive or higher).